dakotaw/heatmap_spoofer/output.md

-## Samuel Odulana Odungade I
+## Doris Abele

-Samuel Odulana Odungade (April 14, 1914 – January 19, 2016) was the 40th Olubadan of Ibadan and also reputed to have been the oldest living monarch in Nigeria.
+Doris Abele is an Antarctic marine biologist based at the Alfred Wegener Institute (AWI).
+She leads the research group working on Stress Physiology and Aging in Marine Invertebrates and also the Ecology Polar regions And Coasts in the changing Earth System (PACES) programme.